 Guide rod, washer, and spring.
 CWA also manufactures a heavy-duty full-length guide rod replacement for the factory part.
 The CWA guide rod is made out of 17-4 stainless steel and 6061 Aluminum.
 It’s also .010 inch larger in diameter and 5/8 inch longer than factory rod and comes with new washer.
 In the photo above, you can see the difference between the CWA unit and the factory version.
 The CWA guide rod is confidence inspiring and seems to be a no-brainer for any GSG 1911 .22 owner.
 I’ve fired over 1000 rounds with the CWA guide rod in place without any issues.

-Loader Assist Button (“LOB”).
-As I mentioned earlier, the GSG 1911 .22 magazines are a breeze to load as compared to some of the other brands Like Ruger, Browning, or Beretta.
+Loader Assist Button (“LAB”).
+As I mentioned earlier, the GSG 1911 .22 magazines are a breeze to load as compared to some of the other brands such as Ruger, Browning, or Beretta.
 Having said that, after loading a few hundred rounds a day, having a loader assist button like the one can be pretty handy.

 TROS MD-22 Rimfire Suppressor & Gemtech 1911-22 Adapter (1/2 to 28)